coveo/source.coveo.com/_posts/2021-02-16-checkov-terragrunt-hook.md

 The problem is that everyone knows the time required to read pages of documentation was not taken.
 DevOps teams members most likely:
 - Copied a piece of Terraform code from StackOverflow
 - Copied another piece of Terraform code from our colleague that copied it from StackOverflow
-- Used our IDE to tell us the required parameters without reading any documentation
+- Used an IDE to tell the required parameters without reading any documentation
 - Used a pre-built Terraform module from someone else without looking at the code too much
 - ...

-Now, en organization might be facing dozens, hundreds, of AWS resources that don't follow best practices or that don't follow corporate policies.
+Now, an organization might be facing dozens, hundreds, of AWS resources that don't follow best practices or that don't follow corporate policies.
 How can it be fixed?

 AWS Config offers us the possibility to create [remediation actions](https://docs.aws.amazon.com/config/latest/developerguide/remediation.html).
-While the idea is great, having a tool that changes our resources configuration can bring multiple problems:
+While the idea is great, having a tool that changes AWS resources configuration can bring multiple problems:
 - It can break the application
     - Some resources cannot be changed, they need to be deleted then re-created
 - It creates a configuration drift since the Terraform code does not contain the fix